-The persona of your store has to match the expectation of your customers and the products you choose to carry.
+Your store persona has to match the expectation of your customers & the products you sell.Click To Tweet

 Who are you?
 What does the store represent?
 Who are your ideal customers?
 You need to project a consistent brand image (a journey that starts with your brand name).
 An organic seed company that started selling conventional fertilizer wouldn’t last very long.

 Once you’ve identified the image you want to project and the customer you are catering to, it’s time to come up with product ideas.
 I suggest starting with one – you’ll invest less at the start, and if you want to offer more you can test the waters with affiliate marketing.

 In the example of an organic seed company, you could find popular organic products on Amazon and create content to send traffic to those affiliate products.
 If something catches fire, you can consider making your own brand of that product.
 If you’re not 100% sure what to sell, you can use affiliate marketing to validate your idea.

 Before you invest in the product, though, evaluate it carefully.
 Even if you choose a dropshipping model, you want to test it carefully and get a feel for the product yourself so you can identify any potential problems and prepare customer service scripts to answer common questions.

 - How to Start a Content-First eCommerce Site

 - What to Sell Online: Digital or physical products?